jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ### Agent Workflow

-An agent implementing this description mechanism would:
+An agent implementing this description mechanism SHOULD:

 1. **Fetch OpenAPI Document**: Retrieve the OpenAPI specification from the URL provided in the api-catalog
 2. **Parse Specification**: Process the document to extract API metadata